ARMmbed/mbed-os-5-docs/docs/index.md

 Welcome to the mbed OS 5 User Guide.

 If you're an experienced mbed applications developer, you might want to dive straight into the [API Refrences][TODO: add link] to see what's changed, or take a look at our new [development tools](dev_tools/options.md).
-If you're building your own hardware, check out the [mbed OS Porting Guide][TODO: add link].

 If you're new to all this, continue reading.